-The named executive officers, along with other employees and non-employee directors, are eligible to participate in the Company's Share Option Plan.
+Our executive officers, along with other employees and non-employee directors, are eligible to participate in the Company's Share Option Plan.
 The purpose of the Share Option Plan is to motivate and provide rewards for the senior management team and other plan participants to achieve long-term goals of improving the performance of the Company and increasing shareholder value.
-Under the plan, the Company awards long-term incentives in the form of options, the values of which are directly linked to the change in value of the Subordinate Voting Shares.
+Under the Share Option Plan, the Company awards long-term incentives in the form of options, the values of which are directly linked to the change in value of the subordinate voting shares.

 Executives and employees eligible for grants under the Share Option Plan generally receive them as determined by the Board from time to time on an annual basis.
-The value of awards under the plan is based on an employee's seniority of job function.
+The value of awards under the Share Option Plan is based on an employee's seniority of job function.
 All grants are reviewed and approved by the Governance, Compensation and Nominating Committee and the Board as part of its regular compensation review.